egnyte/integrations-cookbook/book/definitions.md

 # Egnyte-specific terms

-Here's a few paragraphs of basic concepts that should help you understand how Egnyte APIs work.
+Here are a few basic concepts to help you understand how Egnyte APIs work.

 **Egnyte domain**